dmartzol/dxfmaps/README.md

 - [X] Convenient SVG and DXF formats to import into CNC software for processing and cut.
 - [X] Specify the desired width or height of the final SVG/DXF.
+- [X] Include label for each country in separate layers of the DXF file.
 - [X] Generate a vector map of all countries in a continent by just specifying the name of the continent.
 - [X] Reducing the number of points in the data by simplifying polygons.
 - [ ] Generate a map of all the provinces/states in a country specifying the name of the country.